aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 * Solids: Wood planks, tree branches, the ground made of stone, rocks, sticks, etc. They are rigid most of the time, but can break and fracture when bent or hit.

 When wood is broken enough, it can turn into wood dust.
 So can stone.

+To simulate fluids like water, it can use fluid simulation methods like MLS-MPM or SPH.
+It would be better if it conserved energy, so that two waves going against each other don't get smoothed out.

+Granular things like sand should be simulated consistently with the same methods as fluids.

+#### Simulated things

 It can erode the terrain in real time.
 Water picks up sediments like dirt and stone and sand.
 When the water moves down the hill, it moves the sediment down too.
 This can make rivers that go into bigger rivers and jagged mountain peaks.
 (Maybe the water can move them up, so it won't keep getting flatter.)